Automate setting up Xcode

 External dependencies

-To achieve this, we can use tools like Homebrew and Fastlane and compose them in a way that makes the setup process simple and painless.
+For instance, we can use tools like Homebrew and Fastlane and compose them in a way that makes the setup process simple and painless.

 For instance, you can add a Brewfile to your project root and add all required tools to it: